Jon Moritsugu: West Coast years

 Settling in San Francisco, Moritsugu completed Hippy Porn in 1991, a 16 mm black-and-white feature which shot for 10 days.
 Redolent of early Jim Jarmusch, it follows several terminally bored students at a pretentious art school, perfectly nailing the pervasive jadedness of wannabe artists.
 Top indie label Matador Records was to release the movie's soundtrack, but after numerous and lengthy delays, Moritsugu terminated the deal.
 Stated label head Gerard Cosloy, "Jon Moritsugu set the Hippy Porn contract on fire and tore the CD negatives apart with his teeth (we didn't have the guts to tell him the test pressings arrived that day)."

 Hippy Porn was released theatrically in America and gained noticeable notoriety.
 Picked up for European distribution, the movie was a hit in the Netherlands, Switzerland and France, playing non-stop in Paris for over one year at the Action Christine Cinema.

 Moritsugu immediately started pre-production in 1992 for Mod Fuck Explosion, which starred Amy Davis.
 This low-budget riff on the teen film loosely revolved around a lonely girl's search for a leather jacket while a turf war between mods and bikers looms.
 The movie, produced by Henry S. Rosenthal and co-produced by Andrea Sperling, was shot by Todd Verow in 16mm.

-It featured a dream sequence set in garden of meat, which was filmed in Rosenthal's garage with 800 pounds of raw, rotting beef.
+It featured a dream sequence set in a garden of meat, which was filmed in Rosenthal's garage with 800 pounds of raw, rotting beef.
 After wrapping, and in the middle of post-production in 1993, Moritsugu received word that he had received a grant from ITVS to create a PBS television show.
 He says: "I completed (the script) in 42 hours... and it got the green light.
 So right after shooting Mod Fuck Explosion, I got $360,000 to shoot Terminal USA.

 Terminal USA, filmed in Panavision 16mm, was a vicious sitcom parody laying to waste the studious image of the "model minority".
-The director himself played twins - a drug-dealing son and a repressed and closeted math nerd - in a radically dysfunctional Asian American family.
+The director himself played twins – a drug-dealing son and a repressed and closeted math nerd – in a radically dysfunctional Asian American family.
 The movie was an extreme challenge for Moritsugu, who again worked with producer Andrea Sperling and director of photography Todd Verow.
 In addition to complications with insurance, payroll, salaries and a large unionized cast and crew, the production itself was fraught with problems including a major outbreak of scabies on the set.
 Executive produced by James Schamus (former CEO of Focus Features), Moritsugu stated: "I sort of blew it.
 I was young, full of myself, no one could help me.
 I basically spit in his face".
 When Terminal USA was completed, it caused a firestorm of controversy with the conservative right because it had been funded with taxpayer money.
 It screened at the Toronto and Rotterdam Film Festivals and was broadcast on television in over 200 cities across America.